10 tips for staying productive while working from home

 3. Create a dedicated office space in your home

-If you don’t have a dedicated home office (and most of us probably don’t), it’s important to create one.
+If you don’t have a dedicated home office (which many people don’t), it’s important to create one.
 Even if it’s half of your dining table or a comfy chair, having a designated office space in your home helps you get into the “office” mindset in the same way that sitting at your desk back at the office used to do.
+For employers, consider offering employees a stipend to help set up their home office.

 4. Make daily and weekly to-do lists